Fair processing notice

 What are your rights?

-You can request to view or receive copies of the personal information United Lincolnshire Hospitals NHS Trust holds on you under the UK Data Protection Legislation.
+• Request access to the personal data we hold about you, e.g. in health records.
 Further details on how to do this can be found under Access to Health Records.

-Who is the controller and what are our responsibilities?
+Who is the data controller and what are our responsibilities?

 United Lincolnshire Hospitals NHS Trust